Nomifactory/Guides/guides/PlayingOnDev.md

 `minecraft/options.txt` | Minecraft settings like keybinds, selected resource packs, video options, etc.
 `minecraft/journeymap` directory | Journeymap waypoints and map data `minecraft/config/jei/bookmarks.ini` | JEI Bookmarks
+`minecraft/hei_bookmarks.ini` | HEI Bookmarks (only applies to Nomifactory CEu)

-To automate this process, feel free to use one of the migration scripts provided by this project: [Omnifactory-Migrator](https://github.com/capSAR273/omnifactory-migrator).
+To automate this process, feel free to use one of the migration scripts provided by this project: [NomiUpdater](https://github.com/Nomi-CEu/NomiUpdater).
 Note this is a community member's project and is not officially supported by the Nomifactory team.
-If you find issues please report them on the migrator project [issues page](https://github.com/capSAR273/omnifactory-migrator/issues).
+If you find issues please report them on the migrator project [issues page](https://github.com/Nomi-CEu/NomiUpdater/issues).

 ### Server Installation